Liverpool City Region (LCR) train passengers are to benefit from £340m of rail improvements in the Liverpool City Region.

 The improvements - part of Network Rail’s nationwide Railway Upgrade Plan - will help meet a forecast 100% increase in demand for rail travel across the region.

-They will pave the way for additional services, such as planned new First Transpennine Express services from Liverpool to Glasgow in 2019, and new Liverpool-to-Chester services.
+They will pave the way for additional services, such as planned new First Transpennine Express services from Liverpool to Glasgow in 2019, and new Liverpool-to-Chester services - which started May 2019.

 Of the £340m, Network Rail is contributing £229m with the Liverpool City Region putting in £111m.